-37. On September 27, 2021, Parents contacted Respondent to request an IEP meeting for Student.112 The next day, Respondent's lead school psychologist, Ms. Olivas, responded and asked what online school Student was attending, indicating that typically the school he was attending would be responsible for holding an IEP meeting.113 Parents responded that they were requesting an out-of-district placement for Student, and in response to another question from Ms. Olivas, Parents informed Respondent for the first time that they had placed Student at LiveStrong House "for residential treatment."114 Ms.
+37. On September 27, 2021, Parents contacted Respondent to request an IEP meeting for Student.
+The next day, Respondent's lead school psychologist, Ms. Olivas, responded and asked what online school Student was attending, indicating that typically the school he was attending would be responsible for holding an IEP meeting.
+Parents responded that they were requesting an out-of-district placement for Student, and in response to another question from Ms. Olivas, Parents informed Respondent for the first time that they had placed Student at LiveStrong House "for residential treatment."
+Ms.

-105 Transcript 2/6/23 at 183:22-184:1, 202:25-203:18, 242:14-16; Exhibit D at 12 and 243-45.
+&lt;sup>105 Transcript 2/6/23 at 183:22-184:1, 202:25-203:18, 242:14-16; Exhibit D at 12 and 243-45.

-106 Exhibit P7 at 1.
-107 Id.
+&lt;sup>106 Exhibit P7 at 1.
+Id.

-109 Exhibit P7 at 17-109 and Exhibit R at 3.
+&lt;sup>109 Exhibit P7 at 17-109 and Exhibit R at 3.

-112 Exhibit B at 438-39.
+&lt;sup>112 Exhibit B at 438-39.

-113 Exhibit B at 348.
+&lt;sup>113 Exhibit B at 348.

-114 Exhibit B at 438.
+&lt;sup>114 Exhibit B at 438.

-Olivas continued to ask for additional information, including whether LiveStrong House had requested a copy of the current IEP or whether it wanted a new IEP.115 Parents did not immediately respond.116 On October 14, 2021, more than two weeks later, Parents responded to Ms. Olivas's September 28th email.117 For the first time, Parents raised several concerns with Student's May 2021 IEP.118 For the first time, Parents provided Respondent with a copy of Dr. Leehey's letter.119 For the first time, Parents indicated that they were rejecting the placement proposed by Respondent and were seeking reimbursement for tuition and related expenses for Student as long as he was at LiveStrong House.120 Parents thereafter reiterated the request for an IEP meeting, indicated that they would like placement at a residential treatment center (RTC) considered, and asked Respondent to invite someone from the Regional Behavioral Health Agency (RBHA) to attend the meeting.121
+Olivas continued to ask for additional information, including whether LiveStrong House had requested a copy of the current IEP or whether it wanted a new IEP.
+Parents did not immediately respond.
+On October 14, 2021, more than two weeks later, Parents responded to Ms. Olivas's September 28th email.
+For the first time, Parents raised several concerns with Student's May 2021 IEP.
+For the first time, Parents provided Respondent with a copy of Dr. Leehey's letter.
+For the first time, Parents indicated that they were rejecting the placement proposed by Respondent and were seeking reimbursement for tuition and related expenses for Student as long as he was at LiveStrong House.
+Parents thereafter reiterated the request for an IEP meeting, indicated that they would like placement at a residential treatment center (RTC) considered, and asked Respondent to invite someone from the Regional Behavioral Health Agency (RBHA) to attend the meeting.

-38. One week later, on October 21, 2021, Ms. Olivas responded to Parents to schedule the IEP meeting and to request additional information, including "a copy of any IEP or evaluations that Live Strong House developed or relied on."122 After receiving no response, Ms. Olivas contacted Parents again on October 26, 2021.123 Parents responded the same day, and although they provided responses to Respondent's questions, they did not provide a copy of Dr. Corelli's evaluation report, which Ms. Prusse had previously advised Parents not to disclose.124 further information regarding educational placements in RTCs.126 Ms. Olivas also contacted the RBHA in an attempt to get a representative to attend the IEP meeting, as Parents had requested.127 The RBHA informed Ms. Olivas that because Student had been placed by Parents, rather than Respondent, Parents would need to be the ones to initiate a request for a RBHA representative.128
+38. One week later, on October 21, 2021, Ms. Olivas responded to Parents to schedule the IEP meeting and to request additional information, including "a copy of any IEP or evaluations that Live Strong House developed or relied on."
+After receiving no response, Ms. Olivas contacted Parents again on October 26, 2021.
+Parents responded the same day, and although they provided responses to Respondent's questions, they did not provide a copy of Dr. Corelli's evaluation report, which Ms. Prusse had previously advised Parents not to disclose.

-39. Eventually, after several email exchanges regarding scheduling, Respondent scheduled the first of three IEP meetings for Student on November 29, 2021.125 Prior to that meeting, however, and in fact immediately after Mother contacted Respondent on September 27, 2021, Ms. Olivas contacted the Department to request
+39. Eventually, after several email exchanges regarding scheduling, Respondent scheduled the first of three IEP meetings for Student on November 29, 2021.
+Prior to that meeting, however, and in fact immediately after Mother contacted Respondent on September 27, 2021, Ms. Olivas contacted the Department to request further information regarding educational placements in RTCs.
+Ms. Olivas also contacted the RBHA in an attempt to get a representative to attend the IEP meeting, as Parents had requested.
+The RBHA informed Ms. Olivas that because Student had been placed by Parents, rather than Respondent, Parents would need to be the ones to initiate a request for a RBHA representative.

-115 Exhibit B at 437-38.
+&lt;sup>115 Exhibit B at 437-38.

-116 Exhibit B at 437.
+Exhibit B at 437.

-117 Id.118 Id.119 Id.120 Id.121 Id.122 Exhibit B at 443.
+Id.
+Id.
+Id.
+Id.
+Id.
+Exhibit B at 443.

-123 Exhibit B at 446.
+Exhibit B at 446.

-124 Id. and Exhibit E at 3.
+Id. and Exhibit E at 3.

-125 Exhibit B at 447-49 and B at 452; see generally P1, P2, and P3.
+Exhibit B at 447-49 and B at 452; see generally P1, P2, and P3.

-126 It and P3.
+It and P3.